Section 4: Academic Policies & Procedures

 - In all academic integrity matters that are handled by the faculty member, notification of the sanctions, if any, must be sent to the Provost’s office, which will notify the office of student affairs and dean of students.
 Students who receive numerous violations of academic integrity may be brought before a Campus Standards Committee.

-After consulting with the department chair/director/Dean of Liberal Arts, it is up to the instructor to determine how serious the offense is (based on her/his academic standards and expectations) as it relates to the sanctions to be imposed within his or her course.
+After consulting with the department Chair/Director/Academic Dean offering the course, it is up to the instructor to determine how serious the offense is (based on her/his academic standards and expectations) as it relates to the sanctions to be imposed within his or her course.
 Both the Associate Provost and the instructor have the right to determine whether the offense warrants advancement to the Campus Standards Committee.
 The Associate Provost must be kept apprised by the instructor of the actions taken.
 If it is judged that a student has violated the University’s standards for academic integrity, sanctions may include but are not limited to:

 - Repeating the assignment or completing an additional assignment.
 (Please note that when sanctions are imposed in this manner, students become ineligible for an Incomplete or a Withdrawal from the course in which the sanctions are imposed if it is pursued as a result of the sanction.);